rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #2 - July 2019.md

 [CKB run requires block assembler code hash must be one of the system cells #1045](https://github.com/nervosnetwork/ckb/issues/1045) If block assembler is set, it must be one of the system cells, unless command option --allow-any-ba-code-hash is given.

-[Feat: Send a message to remote peer when disconnect #1246](https://github.com/nervosnetwork/ckb/pull/1246) @TheWaWaR Add a new p2p protocol StringMessageProtocol for send simple string message; Send a message to remote peer when disconnect.
+[Feat: Send a message to remote peer when disconnect #1246](https://github.com/nervosnetwork/ckb/pull/1246) @TheWaWaR Add a new p2p protocol StringMessageProtocol for sending simple string message; Send a message to a remote peer when disconnect.

 [CKB Development Updates](https://medium.com/nervosnetwork/tagged/development-updates)